 In addition to the FAA issued NOTAM the following overview with pictures will be helpful in understanding the pattern and arrival/departure procedures.
-Note: Once you have arrived prior to flying in the pattern, you must attend a briefing.

-Part 103 ultralights, light-planes and homebuilt rotorcraft certificated as E-AB, E-LSA, and S-LSA that can safely operate from the runway.
+- Part 103 ultralights, light-planes and homebuilt rotorcraft certificated as E-AB, E-LSA, and S-LSA that can safely operate from the runway.

-Should not be a type certificated Vintage aircraft such as a Cub, Champ, etc.
+- Should not be a type certificated Vintage aircraft such as a Cub, Champ, etc.

-Should not be a traditional homebuilt design such as a Pietenpol, etc.
+- Should not be a traditional homebuilt design such as a Pietenpol, etc.

 This ultralight/homebuilt rotorcraft runway is intended for aircraft that have short takeoff and landing characteristics.
 Pilots in command are responsible for determining if they and their aircraft are capable of safe operation from this short obstructed grass runway prior to initial arrival.
 The runway has numerous obstructions on approach and departure ends going either direction.
 The runway has an uphill grade to the Northwest and a downhill grade to the Southeast.
 In either direction, the landing length beyond the displaced landing threshold is only 900 feet.
 All aircraft operating from the ultralight/homebuilt rotorcraft runway must have competed all aspects of any test flight activity and be in a condition for safe operation while operating at AirVenture.
 All pilots flying into, out of or operating at the ultralight/homebuilt rotorcraft runway must comply with any applicable FAA regulations for themselves and their aircraft.